alanng10/StandInfoTech/Docue/a.md

 ProgramFrame Console shown none out, err orn inn inf the Program Console is redirect in Termina module list.

+This is enough element to done any Console in entire Program.

 Stand info tech has module environ.

 The module environ is Tidus.